-- Offline: When you’re not logged in to your rideshare driver app or you’re using your vehicle for personal business, you are not covered by Uber car insurance or Lyft insurance.
-Instead, offline driving is typically covered by your personal insurance policy.
+- Offline: When you’re not logged in to your rideshare driver app, or you’re using your vehicle for personal use, you are not covered by commercial car insurance provided by Uber or Lyft.
+Instead, offline driving is typically covered by your personal car insurance policy.

-- Period 1 – Waiting for Request: If you’re logged in for work with your rideshare company but you have not been assigned a customer yet, you are ineligible for employer-provided coverage.
-And since you’re technically on the clock during this time, your personal insurance is also likely to be inactive.
-This leaves a gap in your insurance coverage, making you and your vehicle vulnerable should an incident occur.
+- Period 1: Waiting for request: If you’re logged in for work with your rideshare company, but you have not been assigned a customer yet, you may be ineligible for employer-provided coverage.
+Since you’re technically on the job during this time, your personal insurance is also unlikely to cover you.
+This leaves a gap in your insurance coverage, leaving you and your vehicle financially vulnerable should an incident occur.

-- Period 2 – On the Way to Pick Up a Customer: Your commercial insurance kicks in once you accept a customer and start driving to pick them up.
-However, even though you are covered during this period, rideshare companies tend to only provide limited liability insurance.
-Both Uber driver insurance and Lyft insurance provide coverage of $50,000 per person, $100,000 per incident and $25,000 for property damage.
+- Period 2: On the way to pick up a customer: Your commercial insurance kicks in once you accept a customer and start driving to pick them up.
+However, even though you are covered during this period, rideshare companies tend only to provide limited liability insurance.
+Both Uber driver insurance and Lyft driver insurance provide bodily injury liability coverage of $50,000 per person, bodily injury liability coverage of $100,000 per incident and $25,000 for property damage coverage.

-- Period 3 – Ride in Progress: Like period two, you’re also covered by your commercial auto policy after you pick up the customer and for the duration of the ride.
+- Period 3: Ride in progress: You are typically covered by your commercial auto policy after you pick up the customer and for the duration of the ride.
 Upon dropping off your customer, you return to period one status, where you most likely do not qualify for either your personal insurance coverage or your employer-provided coverage.